-The STAAR on-track measure is reported for students in grades 4 through 8 in mathematics and reading.
-In 2017, on-track measures were available for mathematics (English and Spanish) in grades 4-8, English reading in grades 4-7, and Spanish reading in grade 4.
+In 2018, on-track measures were available for mathematics (English and Spanish) in grades 4-8, English reading in grades 4-7, and Spanish reading in grade 4.
 The STAAR on-track measure is not available for EOC tests.

 On-track is measured only for students who take STAAR assessments (including STAAR Spanish).
-There is no on-track measure for STAAR Alternate 2 or ELs who are eligible for the ELL progress measure.
+There is no on-track measure for STAAR Alternate 2.

 To calculate the STAAR on-track measure, three assessments covering the same content area must be available (previous year, current year, and target year).
-For example, on-track can be calculated for grade 7 reading (current year assessment) because the previous year assessment was grade 6 reading and the target year assessment will be grade 8 reading; all three of these assessments measure reading.
+For example, on-track can be calculated for grade 7 reading (current year assessment)

+because the previous year assessment was grade 6 reading and the target year assessment will be grade 8 reading; all three of these assessments measure reading.
 However, on-track cannot be calculated for grade 8 reading because the next assessment in a traditional course-taking sequence will be English I, which includes both reading and writing content.
 Therefore, although the previous year assessment (grade 7 reading) and the current year assessment (grade 8 reading) cover the same content area, the target year assessment (English I) covers additional content and an on-track measure cannot be calculated.
 In addition, the STAAR on-track measure cannot be calculated for English I because the previous year assessment (grade 8 reading) covers different content.